pgomez-r/inception/guide/10_DOCKER_WORDPRESS.md

 ``vim requirements/wordpress/Dockerfile``

-First, check the latest version of php in the official site https://www.php.net to specify it in Dockerfile `FROM`.
+To start with, choose wich OS base image you want to use, in this guide we will be using Alpine.

-Then, we will pass several arguments `ARG` from our .env file to the Dockerfile: the version of php -to make easier to install all extensions of the same version-, the database info -name, user and pass-, the domain name for our website and another user for wordpress, aside from the 'owner' -admin- of the site, which will be the same as the database owner.
+Then, we will pass several arguments `ARG` from our .env file to the Dockerfile: the version of php -for convenience, as we will be using it in many commands and configurations-, the database info -name, user and pass-, the domain name for our website and the necessary info to create another WordPress user -username and pass-.

 All these variables will be needed during the building of the image, but also for the wordpress setup script that will be executed in running time.
-As the `ARG` instruction only works for building-time, we will convert those into environment variables so the container has them when is up and running. **Not sure if this is a good practice, regarding security...**
+As the `ARG` instruction only works for building-time, we will convert those into environment variables so the container has them when is up and running, by using the instruction `ENV`. *There is probably a smarter way to achieve this, but this approach is currently working, so far so good...*

-> Remember to add whatever of these variables to `inception/src/.env` if you do not have them yet, for example the second wordpress user:
-``WP_USER=rick
-WP_PASS=1234``

-Then, we install the basic php components: php itself, php-fpm for interacting with nginx and php-mysqli for interacting with mariadb.

 ```
 FROM alpine:3.18

 ARG PHP_VERSION=82
 ARG DB_NAME
 ARG DB_USER